NCC’s Tall Grass Prairie Natural Area protects Canada’s only population of endangered Poweshiek skipperling. (Photo by NCC)

 - Carry out research to inform land management decisions using the best available science.

 - Contribute to and engage in research to assess how landscape characteristics, land management and weather affect Poweshiek skipperling populations in Manitoba.

 - Coordination and engagement in recovery efforts among Canadian and American Poweshiek skipperling conservation agencies and experts.

 - Raising public awareness through Weston Tall Grass Prairie Interpretive Centre displays, an interpretive poster and public presentations.

 How you can help

-Help protect habitat for prairie species like the Poweshiek skipperling by making a donation to the Nature Conservancy of Canada.
+Help protect habitat for prairie species like the Poweshiek skipperling by making a donation to NCC.